ndore444/DataStructures/README.md

 ## DataStructures

-Collection of assigned Programs from class CSCI 2421
+>A collection of assigned Programs from class CSCI 2421

-**Assingment Repositories**
+#Assingment Repositories

+>Select a link to see an assingment's code

 [Homework 1](https://github.com/ndore444/DataStructures/tree/HW1/DoreNHW1)